Raj8998/Simple-Shell/README.md

 ### 1. Running Shell Commands

-- The shell supports all standard shell commands including piped commands.
+- The shell supports all standard shell commands including piped commands, and Inupt/Output redirection.
-- Commands can be executed with basic functionalities excpet, input/output redirection, background commands with piping.
+- Commands can be executed with basic functionalities excpet, background commands and IO redirection with piping.

 ### 2. Background Command Execution